Get a No Obligation Cash Offer or Home Value

 Step 6: Prepare the Property for Sale

-This could involve cleaning, minor repairs, or staging — or you can sell it as-is to a local cash buyer.
+This could involve cleaning, minor repairs, or staging — or you can simplify the process by selling it as-is to a local cash buyer like MyPropertyHelp.

 Step 7: Get Court Approval and Sell

-With court approval, the personal representative can sign the purchase agreement and move toward closing.
+With court approval in hand, the personal representative can sign the purchase agreement and proceed toward closing.

 Step 8: Distribute Proceeds and Close the Estate

-After the home is sold and all debts are paid, the remaining funds are distributed to heirs and the estate is closed.
+After the home is sold and all debts are paid, the remaining funds are distributed to heirs according to the will or state law, and the estate is formally closed.

 Who Buys Houses in Probate?